Replace the drum brake

 What happens if the spacers are installed incorrectly?

-If the spacers are not installed correctly, the wheel will not be centered in the fork.
+If the spacer washers are not installed correctly, the wheel will not be centered in the fork.
 This can cause the brake to drag or the wheel to run out of true.
-When looking in the direction of travel, there should be one spacer on the right and two spacers on the left.
+When looking in the direction of travel, there should be one spacer washer on the right and two on the left.

 Does the notch on the drum brake really have to point upward?

 Yes.
-The notch ensures that the brake is properly seated in the bracket.
-If it is misaligned, the brake may not engage properly or may even come loose.
+The notch ensures that the brake fits correctly into the bracket.
+If it is positioned incorrectly, the brake may not engage properly or may even come loose.